As a vegan, my food choices are very limited.

 You guessed it!
 I hung out a lot with the Google Maps search bar.

 I would open Google Maps and just type ‘vegan restaurants’.

 A list of restaurants that are nearby will pop up and thanks to Google’s rating system, my attention will focus on the top ones with the best reviews.

-And simply by reading other reviews who already been there, my decision is made.
+And simply by reading other online reviews who already been there, my decision is made.

 That’s how powerful and important social proof is today!

 I am sure that you are doing the same when searching locally and of course, the same search pattern is done by millions of people.

 These restaurant business owners use their Google accounts to improve their local SEO.
 These accounts are called Google My Business.